-Status: • Adopted by Parliamenton 19 June 2020

-- Obligation to publish a report on non-financial matters, in particular on CO2 objectives, social issues, human rights, employee concerns and the fight against corruption, applicable to: - Public Interest Entities, - with at least 500 full-time positions on an annual average on a group basis, and - which exceed one of the following criteria in two consecutive financial years: - Total assets: CHF 20 million, - Turnover: CHF 40 million. - In troduction of due diligence and transparency requirements in relation to minerals and metals from conflict zones and to child labour - Compliance with duties of due diligence regarding the supply arising from the trade and processing of specified metals from conflict zones and high-risk areas; - Compliance with duties of due diligence when offering products or services that are under reasonable suspicion of being produced or supplied using child labour. - Reporting on the fulfilment of the duties of due diligence.
+- Adopted by Parliament on 19 June 2020 - Revisions to the Law published on 30 June 2020 and 27 April 2021 - Referendum deadline: 5 April 2021 - Expected entry into force: 2022 or 2023 - Obligation to publish a report on non-financial matters, in particular on CO2 objectives, social issues, human rights, employee concerns and the fight against corruption, applicable to: - Public Interest Entities, - with at least 500 full-time positions on an annual average on a group basis, and - which exceed one of the following criteria in two consecutive financial years: - Total assets: CHF 20 million. - Turnover: CHF 40 million. - Introduction of due diligence and transparency requirements in relation to minerals and metals from conflict zones and to child labour - Compliance with duties of due diligence regarding the supply arising from the trade and processing of specified metals from conflict zones and high-risk areas; - Compliance with duties of due diligence when offering products or services that are under reasonable suspicion of being produced or supplied using child labour. - Reporting on the fulfilment of the duties of due diligence.